rse/tokenizr/README.md

   Create a new tokenization instance.

 - Method: `Tokenizr#reset(): Tokenizr`<br/>
-  Reset the tokenization instance to a fresh one.
+  Reset the tokenization instance to a fresh one by discarding all internal state information.

 - Method: `Tokenizr#debug(enable: Boolean): Tokenizr`<br/>
   Enable (or disable) verbose logging for debugging purposes.